haakonStrand/haakonStrand-TFE4172-Foundations-of-Solid-State-Electronics/README.md

-This document is written by Haakon Strand,
+This was written by Haakon Strand,

 Input has been collected from the subject lectures, Rebecca Flugstads notes and the book Fundamentals of Solid State Engineering (4th edition) by Manijeh Razeghi.